-Lift the swather table and gauge wheels off the ground when backing up the windrower.
-Damage to caster wheels can also result from making sharp turns with the windrower.
-The sharp turning radius of the windrower can cause one of the wheels to be dragged backwards, potentially causing damage to the wheel.
+Damage to the gauge wheels could result if header and gauge wheels are not lifted clear of the ground when backing up.

+Damage to castor wheels can also result from making tight turns.
+The sharp turning capabilities of some combines can cause one of the wheels to be dragged backwards.